-And even then: Due to geometrical proximity and usual assembly processes, it is very likely that properties A and C belong to the same part just one level above in part graph.
+And even then: Due to geometrical proximity and usual assembly processes, it is very likely that properties A and C belong to the same part just one level above in the part graph.

 File structure of χMCF

 General

 As mentioned before, χMCF is built upon XML.
 This eases χMCF to possess a clear logical structure.